 - Feeling confused.

 - Rarely, a very bad skin reaction has happened with this drug.
 Signs include fever and many small skin spots within large areas of redness and swelling.
-Call your child’s doctor right away if your child has a rash or any of these signs.
+Call your doctor right away if you have a rash or any of these signs.

 - Tissue damage has happened with this drug.
 Sometimes, this has led to surgery.
-Tell your child’s nurse if your child has any burning, color changes, pain, skin breakdown, or swelling where the shot was given.
+Tell your nurse if you have any burning, color changes, pain, skin breakdown, or swelling where the shot was given.

 - Feeling sleepy.